Maruthi1225/Maruthi1225/README.md

 - 👋 Hi, I’m @Maruthi1225
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning java and python
-- 💞️ I’m looking to get hired in a muilt national company as a software engineer
+- 💞️ I’m looking to get hired in a muiltnational company as a software engineer
 - 📫 mail id : maruthi.nayak12345@gmail.com

 <!---